raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 ### Checking if an update is available
 Running the rpi-eeprom-update command with no parameters indicates whether an update is required.
 An update is required if the timestamp of the most recent file in the firmware directory (normally /lib/firmware/raspberrypi/bootloader/critical) is newer than that reported by the current bootloader.
+The images under /lib/firmware/raspberrypi/bootloader are part of the rpi-eeprom package and are only updated via 'apt update'.

 ```
 rpi-eeprom-update
 ```